 NDA language can be added to your employee handbook in lieu of creating a separate document to protect the confidentiality of your business’s proprietary information.
 Some examples of where using a shorter or different form may make sense are listed below.

 Alternatives to using an NDA include adding similar language to these documents instead:

-Rather than using a full-blown NDA, many employers opt to put a few statements in their employee handbook stating, for instance, that employees are not to share information about the business outside of the company.
+Rather than using a full-blown NDA, many employers opt to put a few statements in their employee handbook stating for instance that employees are not to share information about the company outside of the company.
 You can borrow language from our NDA template above to add to your existing employee handbook or create your own using our free employee handbook template.

 Some business owners prefer to write an employment contract to protect their interests when hiring W-2 or 1099 workers.
 They may wish to include a non-disclosure section within that employment contract.

 If your gut tells you that having a non-disclosure (or confidentiality) agreement is important for your business, consult with your attorney.
 You can use our free template to get you going, but ensure that the template you end up utilizing is right for you.
 Better to be overly comprehensive than not have key features in your NDA that your business really needs.